BladeScraper-Designs/Ethos_BattSelector/README.md

 ### Version History
   - Version 1.0 - Initial Release.
 Basic Functionality is there.
 Only compatible with 256x100px widget size.
 No mAh Sensor Selection Available.
   - Version 1.1 - Small Update.
 Fixed/improved mAh sensor detection.
+  - Version 1.2 - Removed % Display from Widget due to complications with Lua Forms.
+Improved compatibility with Ethos 1.5.18